Yomiji/nan0/README.md

 (constructed in the step order):

 1. Message header preamble (by default 7 bytes)
+2. Data Type identifier (8 bytes max)
-2. HMAC size header (8 bytes max)
+3. HMAC size header (8 bytes max)
-3. Size header (8 bytes max)
+4. Size header (8 bytes max)
-4. Encrypted bytes (length of "Size header" bytes)
+5. Encrypted bytes (length of "Size header" bytes)

 Inside the encrypted bytes, a marshalled protobuf is signed using the HMAC key to provide a layer of authentication.